Al Bowlly

-Albert Allick Bowlly (7 January 1898 – 17 April 1941) was a Mozambican-born South African–British vocalist and jazz guitarist, who was popular during the 1930s in Britain.
-He recorded more than 1,000 songs.
+Albert Allick Bowlly (7 January 1899 – 17 April 1941) was a British vocalist, crooner, and dance band guitarist who was Britain's most popular singer for most of the 1930s.
+He recorded upwards of 1,000 songs that were listened to by millions in Britain and other English speaking countries, seeing further success in the United States.

-His most popular songs include "Midnight, the Stars and You", "Goodnight, Sweetheart", "Close Your Eyes", "The Very Thought of You", "Guilty", "Heartaches" and "Love Is the Sweetest Thing".
-He also recorded the only English version of "Dark Eyes" by Adalgiso Ferraris, as "Black Eyes", with the words of Albert Mellor.
+His most popular songs include "Midnight, the Stars and You", "Blue Moon", "Goodnight, Sweetheart", "Close Your Eyes", "The Very Thought of You", "Guilty", "Heartaches" and "Love Is the Sweetest Thing".
+He also recorded the only English version of "Dark Eyes" by Adalgiso Ferraris, as "Black Eyes", with lyrics by Albert Mellor.

 Early life

-Al Bowlly was a Mozambican-born South African–British vocalist and jazz guitarist.

-He was born in 1898 in Lourenço Marques (today Maputo) in the Portuguese colony of Mozambique.
-His father, Alick Pauli was Greek by nationality.
-By religion he was Greek Orthodox.
-While Al's mother, born Miriam Ayoub-NeeJame, was Lebanese and Catholic by religion.
-They met en route to Australia and moved to South Africa.
+He was born in 1899 in Lourenço Marques (today Maputo) in the Portuguese colony of Mozambique.
+His father, Alick, was an Orthodox Christian who was Greek by nationality.
+His mother, born Miriam Ayoub, was a Lebanese Catholic, though Bowlly was raised Greek Orthodox.
+They met en route to Australia and moved to British South Africa.
 Bowlly was brought up in Johannesburg.
+The family's original surname was Pauli, which was misspelt as Bowlly; Alick was only able to speak and read Greek, so the mistake went unnoticed and the name became permanent.